FastCGI

 interfaces, utility routines, and data structures for simplified request

 handling.
-For the following example, we just declare iso_c_binding
+In the following example, iso_c_binding

 ! fcgi.f90